 - US Merchant Marine Academy in Kings Point, NY

-According to the Department of Defense, the enrollment size of the academies is relatively small, ranging from a high of close to 4,500 at West Point and the Naval Academy to as small as 900 at the Merchant Marine Academy.
-For females interested in an academy, the highest percentage of women can be found at the Coast Guard Academy with 36%.
-West Point is 20% female.
+According to the Department of Defense, the enrollment size of the service academies is relatively small, ranging from a high of just over to 4,500 at the Naval Academy and West Point to as small as around 1,000 at the Merchant Marine and Coast Guard Academies.
+For females interested in an academy, the highest percentage of women can be found at the Coast Guard Academy with 40%.

 What is the admissions process like?

 Students interested in West Point can begin the application process in January of their junior year.
 They begin by completing an online Candidate Questionnaire.
 The questionnaire will remain open until January of senior year, but with so many competitive candidates, they recommend students begin right away.
-Students will need an ACT, SAT, or PSAT scores for the questionnaire.
-(Note, as of this writing, West Point requires ACT or SAT test scores that include the optional writing portion.)
+Students will need an ACT with writing, SAT, PSAT, or PLAN scores for the questionnaire.
+(Note, for the Class of 2027, West Point had a “test flexible” policy.
+We don’t know if this policy will continue.)
 This questionnaire will be reviewed, and an admissions officer will let you know if you are qualified to continue in the process.

 Prospective students should contact a local Field Force Representative to assist you in the process.
 Students should also consider attending the Summer Leaders Experience (SLE).
 This summer experience is optional, but it’s highly recommended to get a good sense if West Point is a good fit for you.
-Juniors must apply for SLE between January 15 and March 15.
+Registration for SLE opens in January or February each year.

 But wait…there’s more.

 All of the military academies (except the Coast Guard) require nomination by either your congressional representative, state senator, or the Vice President.
 The West Point website recommends applying for nomination from each of these four (one representative, two senators, and one vice president), and they suggest starting the process right away.
+Nominations are due by January 31 of the year you start college.
 (Some students may be eligible for “service-connected” nominations.)

 Unlike other colleges, the military academies will test your medical health and fitness prior to an offer of admittance.
 They recommend your medical exam (DoDMERB) be scheduled prior to the fall of your senior year.
 Candidates can be disqualified for a range of health conditions.
 The Candidate Fitness Assessment includes six scored physical activities including running a mile and doing push ups for two minutes.
 The complete list can be found here.
 This assessment is often administered by a PE teacher at your school.